Menu

 Science

-The overarching concepts for Science at the South Petherton C of E Infants School and Pre-School are:
+Developing skilled scientists at South Petherton C of E Infants and Pre-School

 Implementation